grayhatdevelopers/mojo-vs-python-benchmarks/README.md

 4: The code itelf requires a main() function to be called in Mojo for it to run while Python runs as is.

+5: The discord community of Mojo is very active and helpful.
+Their discord has a chatbot which guides through every inconvenience with ease and is up to date with all the errors that I encountered while coding in Mojo